spatialos/CsharpBlankProject/README.md

 ## Cross-platform builds

-With the current build configuration for workers (defined in `spatialos.csharp_msbuild.build.json`) running `spatial worker build` builds the release configurations for each of the 3 supported platforms.
 You can build for a specific platform only by passing the `target` flag:

 ```
 spatial worker build --target=ReleaseWindows